{/*

 4. Use Laser Specific Examples

 Your prospects should feel like your content is speaking directly to them.
-A great way to do this is to include relevant, examples throughout your content.
+Including relevant examples throughout your content is a great way to do this.

 Here’s an example from our